shraacha/alchemist-render-engine/README.md

 Class headers can be found under `include`, and implmentations can be found under `libs`.

 # Features
 Here is the list of features I implemetented for this renderer.
-More details about their implementations can be found below.

-- various primitive intersections
-- bounding boxes
-- texture mapping & normal mapping
-- normal mapping
-- adaptive antialiasing
-- reflective and refractive materials
-- multithreading
-- caustic lighting

 ## Primitives
 <p align="center">